wighawag/stratagems/README.md

 [Stratagems](https://stratagems.world) is an autonomous world where players are actual gods.
 They are literaly the one creating the world.

 As an Autonomous World, Stratagems is permission-less and persistent.
 Its rules are immutable yet it is fully composable.
-We like to call them ["Infinite Games"](https://ronan.eth.limo/blog/infinite-games/)
+We like to call such games: ["Infinite Games"](https://ronan.eth.limo/blog/infinite-games/)

 ## ♟️ What is stratagems exactly ?